grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi pounded on one of the roughly-welded thwarts.
 "It is a good boat.
 I think it is capable of more than you give it credit for."

-"I'd have more fucking faith in that statement if it came at a time when you were not trying to convince me to do something incredibly fucking suicidally stupid with the _Gnat_."
+"I'd have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly suicidally stupid with the _Gnat_."

 Hemi grinned and patted Shakes on the shoulder.
 He picked up the sonar headset and put one earpiece over his ear.
 After a second of listening, he gave Shakes a new course.
 "Come left to 330.
 That will put us on an intercept with the _Grackle_ again."
 Hemi started his stopwatch.